TimeaKovacs86/FirstMilestoneProject-Queen/README.md

 ## Technologies Used

 - [HTML5](https://www.w3.org/html/)
-    -Hyoertext Markup Language is the standard markup language for creating web pages and web applications.
+    - Hypertext Markup Language is the standard markup language for creating web pages and web applications.

 - [CSS3](https://www.w3.org/Style/CSS/)
     - Cascading Style Sheets is a style sheet language used fro describing the presentation of a document written in a markup language like HTML.